rajivharlalka/rajivharlalka.github.io/content/blog/Felvin Intern/index.md

 Good search results are one of the most basic tasks that a search engine performs.
 Google is famous for this ability and hence is the **most** used search engine.
 But it is afterall the world of technology where things dont stay constant forever.
 As technology evolves , new and better alternatives emerge.

 [Felvin](https://felvin.com) is such of this kind.
-Being built on top of Google(as of now), Felvin aims to put a cherry on top of what Google provides.
+Since Felvin consumes search data from different search engines, it provides a cherry on top what they provide.
 Providing a better search experience is what Felvin looks forward to.

 ## Topic of Work and Motivation behind it